aleveille/octant-dashboard-turnkey/README.md

 helm upgrade octant-dashboard octant-dashboard/octant --namespace octant  --install --values myValues.yaml
 ```

-Here's a sample `myValues.yaml` file compatible with [External DNS](https://github.com/kubernetes-sigs/external-dns), [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/)
+Here's a sample Helm value file compatible with [External DNS](https://github.com/kubernetes-sigs/external-dns), [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/)
 and that assumes you are terminating SSL somewhere upstream.
 By default, this chart will have Octant listens on port `8000` (service & pod).
+There's also a way to give Octant more cluster role rules in order to list custom resources that aren't
+already part of this chart.

 ```
 keycloakGatekeeper: